 Advocate for Policy Reform or Legislation

 Disability Rights Wisconsin provides information about public policy and legislative initiatives through action alerts and updates about bills currently in the Wisconsin State Legislature and in the United States Congress.
-To find out what Disability Rights Wisconsin is working on and to learn more about specific action that you can take, visit our Public Policy page and browse the news stories on our Home Page to find events or opportunities in your area.
+To find out what Disability Rights Wisconsin is working on and to learn more about action that you can take, visit our Public Policy page.
+Browse the news stories on our Home Page to find events or opportunities in your area.

-Here some basic steps for how you can become an advocate on issues that you care about!
+Here some basic steps for how you can advocate for issues that you care about!

-To be an effective advocate for change, you need to:
+To be an effective advocate, you need to: